 Conveyor Systems vs. the Alternatives

-Some companies use wheelbarrows, cranes, forklifts, and other machinery on wheels to move products and materials, so workers don’t have to transport it manually.
+Some companies use wheelbarrows, cranes, forklifts, and other machinery on wheels to move products and materials, so workers don’t have to transport them manually.
 However, heavy machinery, when combined with human error, can have drastic results.
-Beyond product wastage and property damage, forklift accidents can cause injury or worse, death.
+Beyond product wastage and property damage, forklift accidents can cause injury or, worse, death.

 Not only are forklifts unsafe and can cause gruesome accidents, but they also take up space and require safety training and education to learn forklift safety and proper unit handling, particularly how to maneuver through the plant’s narrow spaces.
 Forklifts also lower productivity because workers aren’t allowed in areas where a forklift is currently in operation.
 When a forklift is in use in a certain part of a plant, pedestrian traffic needs to be diverted, slowing down operations.